 - In addition, the owners reserve the right to refuse or revoke (before or during the holiday) any bookings from parties which may in the sole opinion of the owners be unsuitable for the property or who may cause unacceptable disturbance/behaviour to the local residents.

 - The client is responsible for the property during the hire period and is expected to take all reasonable care of it.
 The clients are expected to leave all equipment and utensils clean and the property in a tidy condition.
 If the property is left exceptionally dirty or untidy, an additional charge may be made.

-- The client undertakes to lock all doors and windows when leaving the property unoccupied.
+- The client undertakes to lock all doors and windows when left unattended

 - All damages and breakages must be notified immediately and paid for at replacement cost (but please do not replace any broken items without the owner’s agreement).

 - The owners have made every effort to ensure that information given to you via the website and email is correct.
 All information with regard to the property, its contents and services are given in good faith and are believed and intended to be accurate.
 The owners will not, however, be liable for any inaccuracies.